 Single-parent homes and hectic family schedules are common.
-Many students benefit from having a mentor, or caring adult who spends time fostering a positive relationship with him/her.
-Contact our school Guidance Counselor if you are interested in pursuing this type of relationship for your child through Kids on the Rise.
-Remember, it takes a village to raise a child!
+Many students benefit from having mentors or caring adults who spend time fostering positive relationships with them.
+Contact our school guidance counselor if you are interested in pursuing this type of relationship for your child through Kids on the Rise.